gsoulie/Mobile-App-Development/ionic-2.md

 ##Gulp
 [Back to top](#ionic-2)

-Gulp package allows you tu override style and theme like material design for Android
+Gulp package allows you to override style and theme like material design for Android

 ```$ sudo npm install -g gulp```